Affected programs & services

 S.A.F.E.
 Family (Smoke Alarm For Every Family) Program

 The installation of smoke alarms through the S.A.F.E.
 Family Program is suspended until further notice.

 Winnipeg Fire Paramedic Service Public Education Branch has resumed in-person presentations on fire safety, drug awareness, and injury/fall prevention.
 The Fire Safety House will be available to attend school and community events beginning in May.
 For more information, educators and community groups can email the branch at email@example.com or call 204-986-6380.

 The Fire Public Education Youth Fire Stop program has resumed normal operations and is now booking appointments in clients' homes.
 Please call 204-986-6380 for more information.

 To report an emergency or a crime in progress, call 9-1-1.

+The Winnipeg Police Headquarters Service Centre located at 245 Smith Street has reopened to the public.
 Other service centre locations remain closed at this time.

 Members of the public are encouraged to use online reporting and use our non-emergency number 204-986-6222 for non-emergent calls for service.

 WPS has also expanded the types of reports that can be taken through its Virtual Police Response model.
 This enables you to have face-to-face contact with an officer through a video format, and interact with the officer as though they were to come to your house - without the need for the officer to arrive.